JuanjoSalvador/moc-twitter-sharing/README.md

 Feel free to make any change if you think it works better.

-If you are experimenting any problem with this, [send me an email](mailto:juanjosalvador@openmailbox.org) or reply into the MOC forum.
+If you are experimenting any problem with this, [send me an email](mailto:juanjosalvador@openmailbox.org) or reply in [the MOC forum](http://moc.daper.net/node/1430).

 #### License